osilander/203.311/Week9/Week9.md

 ### Exercise 2: Data downloading

+### **11-May-2023 - There is a major issue with the Kaiju webserver that cannot be solved quickly, so we will return to this exercise next week (week 10).**

 After a little while, you should have been emailed three times from the Kaiju webserver with your results.
 We now have to download these to analyse them.
 Using your email link, click on the link to open up the results page.
 It lists 4 things:
 1. A summary of the results, and the parameters used for the run
 2. A metagenomics overview with an interactive bubble plot.